-Col. Burnett is a native of Stroudsburg, Pennsylvania.
-In 1974, he enlisted in the United States Navy and reported to Great Lakes Naval Training Center, Waukegan, Illinois in September 1992.
+Col. Burnett was born in Stroudsburg, Pennsylvania in 1974.
+He enlisted in the United States Navy and reported to Great Lakes Naval Training Center, Waukegan, Illinois in September 1992.
 Upon completion of Basic Recruit Training and Airman Apprenticeship School, Col. Burnett received orders to USS KEARSARGE (LHD-3) where he served as an Aviation Boatswains Mate (Fuels).
 He reported to the Naval Academy Preparatory School, Naval Education Training Center Newport, Rhode Island in July 1994 as a Midshipman Candidate.
 In July 1995, Col. Burnett reported to the United States Naval Academy, earning a Bachelor’s of Science degree in English and a commission as Second Lieutenant, United States Marine Corps in May 1999.

 Upon completion of The Basic School in Quantico, Virginia, Col. Burnett reported to MATSG-21 in Pensacola, Florida in June 2000 for flight training and was designated a Naval Aviator in March 2002.
 Subsequently, Col. Burnett reported to HMM(T)-164, Camp Pendleton, California for training in the CH-46E.
 He reported to MAG-26, MCAS New River, North Carolina in October 2002 and was assigned to HMM-266.
 While assigned to the “Fighting Griffins,” Col. Burnett deployed with the 22d MEU (SOC) from February through September 2004, where he participated in Operation Mountain Storm, OEF, in Kandahar, Afghanistan.
 In September 2005, Col. Burnett attended Weapons and Tactics Instructor Course 1-06, then re-joined HMM-266 in Al Asad, Iraq during OIF 04-06.2.
 While assigned to HMM-266, Col. Burnett served as Command Historian, Reports Officer, Operations Schedule Writer, Logistics Officer, Weapons and Tactics Instructor and Future Operations Officer.